Frequently asked questions

 Note 2: The absence of sustained opposition is not intended to provide a 'veto' to any one party.

-FAQ's on the Certification Program for the Federal Government procurement and materiel management community
+Frequently asked questions on the certification program for the federal government procurement and materiel management community

 The full equivalency courses have been evaluated and recognized as having the same content of the required course of the program.